hyperswine/rei/docs/index.md

 nav_order: 1
 ---

-## Overview: What is Rei?
+## Overview

-Rei is a language that is built to flow.
-Maximal focus on static analysis.
+Rei is a general purpose programming language that flows across spacetime, with a maximal focus on static analysis.
 What should result is a mixture of performance, elegance and productivity (also through ergonomics, see `rein`).
 A feeling that the language just works once you've set everything up.

 Rei can be seen as a minimal language and api which allows you to build complex abstractions on top of.
 Rei is meant to accustom super low level programming and systems programming in a direct manner.
 It takes inspiration from rust, lisp, typescript and the ascended theory of computation.